 As well as that you also need to register with Finanzamt, a financial institution that is responsible for deducting taxes from your salary/wages which you can claim some of them back at the end of the year.

-Now that you're working in Germany you will need to open a bank account, (Girokonto) so that you're salary/wages can be paid into for your work abroad.
+While you work in Germany you will need to open a bank account, (Girokonto) so that you're salary/wages can be paid into it for all of your hard work abroad.